floresql/Cheat_Sheets/SQL/06_string_functions.md

 # SQL String Functions Cheat Sheet
 ## 📌 Description
-Provides functions for manipulating text in SQL.
+Provides SQL functions for manipulating text.

 ## 🚀 When to Use
-Use for cleaning, formatting, or filtering string-based columns.
+Use to clean, format, or filter string data.

 ## 📌 Description